elastisys/compliantkubernetes/docs/user-guide/additional-services/rabbitmq.md

     kubectl -n rabbitmq-system get secret rabbitmq-cluster-default-user -o jsonpath="{.data.password}" | base64 --decode && echo
     ```

-    !!!important
+    !!!danger
-        Do not configure your application with the RabbitMQ admin username and password.
+        Do not configure your application with the RabbitMQ default admin username and password.
 Since the application will get too much permission, this will likely violate your access control policy.

 2. Start the port-forwarding: